persuaded9041/poke-solus-fr/docs/FEATURES.md

 ## Motivation

-This romhack is very much a "my version" of Gen 1.
-You could also consider it a "purist's version".
-The decisions made were inspired by _my idea_ of what an "enhanced" version of Gen 1 would look like.
-I wanted to make this romhack so that I could actually use it for my own personal routine playthroughs of Gen 1 every few months.
-The general philosophy (and where the romhack gets its name) was that it should be "an enhancement of Gen 1 which focuses on improving the solo experience of the game" (i.e., the need for trading should be "mitigated").
-All in all, it's a very "minimalist" romhack.
+This romhack is very much a "purist's version" of Gen 1.
+The decisions made were inspired by my idea of what an "enhanced" version of Gen 1 might look like.
+I wanted to make this romhack so that I could actually use it for my personal routine playthroughs of Gen 1.
+The general philosophy (and where the romhack gets its name) was that it should be "an enhancement of Gen 1 which focuses on improving the solo experience of the game" (i.e., the need for trading should be "mitigated", and some things should be backported from Yellow and Gen 2, since they can technically be taken advantage of with real cartridges).
+But all in all, it's a very minimal romhack.

-However, the "extra" modifications beyond that mostly consist of logical changes to address some problems which most people would agree _are_ problems, with a sprinkling of my personal preferences on top (such as changing some battle sprites to ones from other Gen 1 games).
-I also didn't want to go overboard fixing bugs.
-A lot of the vanilla bugs can be seen as contributing to what makes Gen 1 special.
-All of this is to say: you might not agree with some of my decisions!
+The extra modifications beyond those mostly consist of logical changes to address some problems which most people would agree _are_ problems, with a sprinkling of my personal preferences on top (such as changing some battle sprites to ones from other Gen 1 games).
+I also didn't want to go overboard fixing bugs; a lot of the vanilla bugs can be seen as contributing to what makes Gen 1 special.
+All of this is to say: you might not agree with some of my decisions.

 While working on this project, I tended to draw from later generations when making certain decisions that didn't have an "answer" in Gen 1.
 For example, if a Pokémon needed to be added somewhere in the wild, but there was no other Gen 1 release to draw from, I looked at what later games did (sometimes Gen 2, sometimes even Let's Go Pikachu/Eevee).
-I wasn't too liberal in my application of this strategy (I think), and only resorted to it when I felt it was necessary to resolve some problem.
+I was conservative in my application of this strategy, and only resorted to it when I felt it was necessary to resolve some problem.
 Which brings me to the question ...

 Q: What is this romhack trying to solve?